Leo-MathGuy/yandex-lms-go-final2/README.md

 The project consists of two components:

 * The agent - The calculator that performs single arithmetic tasks, recieved from the orchestrator
-* The orchestrator - The backend, which recieves API calls and calculates order of operations for the agent, hosts the frontend website
+* The orchestrator - The backend, which recieves API calls and calculates order of operations for the agent

 ```text
 * - - - - - - - *                 * - - - - - - - *